drufball/yosai/_drafts/complications.md

 <br />
 <br />

-Denri managed to duck back into the main hallway before another set of guards came from the direction where Denri had heard voices earlier.
+Denri managed to duck back into the main hallway before another set of guards came from the direction she had heard voices earlier.
 They went running in the direction of Denri's prisoners.

 Denri turned, planning to head out the way she came.
 But before she could take a step, a sound caught her attention.
 It sounded like a child crying.
 The sobs were coming from the other hallway, where the latest batch of guards had come from.